Emanuele Castellano

 Among the main local attractions are the Baia del Silenzio (litt.
 Bay of Silence), a beautiful beach named after its quiet and peaceful environment, and the Baia delle Favole (litt.
 Bay of fables), so called because of its legendary beauty and enchanted setting.
 Sestri Levante is an ideal destination for those seeking a relaxing holiday by the sea combined with the discovery of one of the most beautiful and authentic towns in Liguria.
 In spring you can also enjoy the not too high temperature and the sea breeze.

-17. The beauty of Lake Como, pearl of Lombardy
+17. The beauty of Lake Como, spring landscape gem of Lombardy

 Where to go in spring in Italy: Lake Como, Lombardy